hmrc/pillar2-service-guide/source/documentation/index.md

 - Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
 - Make a final declaration or divert a customer into a channel where they can make it.

 HMRC recognises customers or agents will use different pieces of software if an all-in-one product does not meet their requirements (for example, combining record keeping software with tax filing software).
-When a customer uses a combination of products they must follow the rules for digital links set out by HMRC in the *Software Notice*.
+When a customer uses a combination of products they must follow the rules for digital links set out by HMRC.

 ### Bridging Software

 “Bridging software” products are used by customers to digitally link record-keeping software with the software solution they use to submit Pillar 2 tax information.
-Bridging software ensures customers meet their obligations while using software products which meet the minimum functionality standards set out in “Compatible software”.
+Bridging software ensures customers meet their obligations while using software products which meet the minimum functionality standards set out in “Compatible Software”.

 For more information about digitally linking to software, refer to GOV.UK).